stoptime/mattmayes-hugo/content/posts/2020/fun-with-pihole-raspberry-pi.md

 <hr/>

 In all, I gotta say, this was super fun and I learned a thing or two about networking and related devices.
-It's seems to have really sped up our browing at home, and has me thinking about using Pi-hole with OpenVPN for when we're not at home.
+It seems to have really sped up our browing at home, and has me thinking about using Pi-hole with OpenVPN for when we're not at home.
 And should we make changes to our home network, I know what to look for and what questions to ask equipment-wise.
 Cheers 🍺